NUbots/NUbots/module/network/PlotJuggler/README.md

    ![Screenshot of PlotJuggler showing UDP server details](./plotjuggler-udp-server.jpg)

-   a.
-Under the **Streaming** section at the left of the PlotJuggler UI, select "UDP Server" and click "Start".
+   A. Under the **Streaming** section at the left of the PlotJuggler UI, select "UDP Server" and click "Start".

-   b.
-In the window that pops up, enter a port, select "JSON" for **Message Protocol**, and check the box to use timestamp field if available.
+   B. In the window that pops up, enter a port, select "JSON" for **Message Protocol**, and check the box to use timestamp field if available.
-   c.
 Take note of the port and click "OK".

 3. Add the `network::PlotJuggler` module to the role you're working on.
 4. Update the `PlotJuggler.yaml` config file.